 The article processing charges are regulated by the Publisher.
 For more information please visit: Publish with us.

-The Journal’s/Series’ Scientific Director guarantees the proper execution of the peer review process for every article published in the Journal/Series.
-The evaluation is conducted in accordance with the following criteria:
+The Journal’s Editor-in-Chief guarantees the proper execution of the peer review process for every article published in the Journal.

 This handbook describes the main editorial guidelines adopted in the journal.
 For special cases and further indications (such as the list of permitted abbreviations), please refer to the complete editorial guidelines of the Edizioni Ca’ Foscari: Editorial Guidelines.